 At Epic Road Rides, we haven’t ridden every single tour featured here, but we do have first-hand experience with Portugal as a cycling destination and close knowledge of each operator included.
 We’ve spent time riding Portuguese roads ourselves and spoken in depth with the teams designing these trips to understand what makes the best bike tours in Portugal truly stand out.

 This is not an exhaustive list of Portugal cycling holidays.
-Instead, it’s a carefully curated snapshot of three of the best bike tours in Portugal, chosen for the quality of the riding, the routes they follow and how well they showcase the country on two wheels.
+Instead, it’s a carefully curated snapshot of four of the best bike tours in Portugal, chosen for the quality of the riding, the routes they follow and how well they showcase the country on two wheels.

 We’ve worked with all of the bike tour operators featured in this article over the years (there are links to our interviews with them in the relevant section).
 We have chosen to include them in this article because the cycling holidays they offer are ones we’d suggest to a friend, or book ourselves, if we were planning a Portugal bike tour